Dot145/OpenQKDSecurity-PythonInterface/README.md

 # OpenQKDSecurity-PythonInterface
 This repository provides files for interfacing experimental data with https://github.com/nlutkenhaus/openQKDsecurity.
-In particular, this interface allows for experimental expectation data from e.g. a satellite to be used as an input to calculate key rates for a 4-6 protocol with passive detection and decoy.
+In particular, this interface allows for experimental expectation data from e.g. a satellite to be used as an input to calculate key rates for a 4-6 protocol or a BB84 with passive detection and decoy state analysis.

 ## Setup
 1. This interface requires openQKDsecurity (https://github.com/nlutkenhaus/openQKDsecurity) to be installed, so begin by following the steps there.